-Define and develop a plan for outreach and advertising.
-Consider the following:
+When developing a plan for outreach, consider the following:

-1. Adopt advertising strategy that includes announcements to a broad audience, as well as postings targeted to women and minority groups by utilizing the following resources (A link of diversity and inclusion outlets is provided in Appendix Four) :

-- National journals

-- Departments at other universities

-- Academic and professional associations (including committees within

-- these associations)
+- 1. Adopt an advertising strategy that includes announcements to a broad audience, as well as postings targeted to women and minority groups by utilizing the following resources (A link of diversity and inclusion outlets is provided in Appendix 1): - National journals - Departments at other universities - Academic and professional associations (including committees within - these associations) - Listservs - Websites - 2.
+Consult with colleagues, particularly those from diverse backgrounds, and ask them to identify potential applicants.

-- Listservs

-- Websites

-- 2. Consult with colleagues, particularly those from diverse backgrounds, and ask them to identify potential applicants.
 Make personal contact by email, telephone, or letter.
 Consider: - Faculty and academic administrators at other universities - Faculty and academic administrators at minority-serving institutions - Former students and alumni - 3.
 Create opportunities to recruit applicants, including women and underrepresented peoples, at conferences you attend.
 Cultivate contacts with excellent future candidates, both for current and future searches. - 4.
-Identify individuals who have achieved excellence outside academia, and contact them or send the position announcement to them. - 5.
-Market the department and the campus showcase CSU as an "employer of choice." - 6.
-Ensure that all candidates and those invited for interviews are treated equitably and with respect.
-Remember, the way candidates are treated at CSU is an important factor in attracting future applicants. - 7.
-Evaluate the effectiveness of the committee's outreach and search efforts.
-Sharing the evaluation with your department and other search committees will help them do a better job.
+Identify individuals who have achieved excellence outside academia and contact them or send the position announcement to them. - 5.
+Market the department and the campus showcase CSU as an "employer of choice."